Discover more from The Fund

-The Fund Spotlight: Eric Coly of Ayana Therapy
+The Fund Founder Spotlight Interview: Eric Coly of Ayana Therapy

 Welcome to The Founder Spotlight where we highlight the incredible people behind the companies we’ve backed at The Fund.
 This week the spotlight is on Eric Coly, founder and CEO of Ayana Therapy, a telehealth platform that tackles mental illness by matching BIPOC, LGBTQIA+, and intersectional communities with culturally competent therapists.